-Phorid flies are often spotted when there is dead, decaying mouse, rat, or other animal in or beneath the home, and they can also appear when there are hygiene problems with pets.
+Phorid flies are often spotted when there is dead, decaying mouse, rat, or another animal in or beneath the home, and they can also appear when there are hygiene problems with pets.
 Even an underground break in a sewer line, which may be largely invisible and undetectable, may cause an infestation of phorid flies that can come up through the floor.

 However, phorid flies prefer dead animals to other forms of organic material, and where phorid flies are seen, there is a very good chance of finding a dead, decaying rodent, bird, or bat hidden somewhere in the walls or floors.
 Phorid flies are often the first pest drawn to these corpses, followed by other scavenger insects, such as carpet beetles, mites, and other flies.
-It is wise to begin looking at the first appearance of phorid flies, before the dead corpse can begin emitting an unpleasant smell.
+It is wise to begin looking at the first appearance of phorid flies before the corpse can begin emitting an unpleasant smell.

 Eliminating and Preventing Phorid Flies

 The best solution for a phorid fly infestation is to locate and eliminate the animal corpse or decaying organic material that the flies are using to feed and breed.
 When combatting mice or rats, the use of rodent bait poisons should be avoided, since this often causes rats and mice to die inside walls or below floors, where the decaying corpses create a haven for phorid flies.
 When rodents are a problem, use traps so the rodents can be removed from the home.